AutoUpgrade lets you automatically upgrade the Symantec Endpoint Protection client software on all of the Windows or Mac clients in a group.

 Use the following best practices for using AutoUpgrade:

-You must test the AutoUpgrade process before you attempt to upgrade a large number of clients in your production network.
+Test the AutoUpgrade process before you attempt to upgrade a large number of clients in your production network.
 If you do not have a test network, you can create a test group within your production network.
 For this kind of test, you add a few non-critical clients to the test group and then upgrade them by using AutoUpgrade.

 To reduce bandwidth during peak hours, schedule AutoUpgrade for after hours in the Upgrade Clients with Package wizard, especially for client groups with reduced-size clients.
 For wide area networks, you should also set up the remote clients to receive the upgrade package from a remote web server.